jonash871j/Timelogger/README.md

 1. Extract node_modules.zip into client folder

 ## My workflow
 It has been quite a quest to get where I am now.
 I’m still a bit from being done with the timelogger.
-It has been my first time ever working with WebAPIs and React.
+It has been my first time working with WebAPIs and React.
 It was particularly challenging to get data to and from the API and React.

 I have unfortunately used a database instead of memory database and in the frontend used JavaScript instead of TypeScript, mostly because I had issues.